mozilla-rally/search-engine-usage-study/searchEngineQA.md

 - Criteria for completion of interventions:
   - Control group: the intervention is immediately complete.
   - Notice groups: the intervention is complete when the notice page unloads or upon the next restart of the study extension, whichever occurs first.
   - Ballot groups: A ballot page is loaded upon study extension startup if the user has not completed the intervention.
-The intervention is complete when the participant selects an option on the ballot.
-If a ballot is loaded three times with no selection from the participant, then the intervention is complete upon the fourth study extension startup.
+The intervention is complete when the participant selects an option on the ballot or upon study extension startup if a ballot has already been loaded 3 times for the participant.
 - Upon the start of the study, complete the randomly chosen intervention and check that the intervention data appears in the output.
 - Here's an example of the output for the `BallotExtended` group:
   ```json